 Making money online through Swagbucks is simple.
 Swagbucks lets users earn Swagbucks points (SBs) by completing simple tasks—that includes taking surveys, yes, but also shopping online, playing video games, or even just doing web searches.

-Users can redeem SBs for gift cards from popular retailers, such as Apple, Amazon, and Target; the website awards roughly 7,000 gift cards every day.
+Users can redeem SBs for gift cards from popular retailers, such as Apple, Amazon, and Target; the website awards more than 7,000 gift cards every day.
 However, if you just want cash, you can redeem points that way, too, and receive the money in a PayPal account.
 You’ll need your own bank account if you want to transfer this money for you to use.

 Several companies offer bank accounts specifically designed for kids and even teen checking accounts with debit cards.
 Just the same, you might consider asking your parents if you can use their account.